eniacluo/Micromouse/framework/README.md

 ## Tutorial
 To make a new algorithm for running a micromouse, you need to do the following steps:
 1. Write your own strategy inheriting from class Strategy and overrides the function checkFinished() and function go().
-2. Write your own motor controller inheriting from class Motor Controller and sensor controller inheriting from class Sensor Controller for your hardware - robot.
+2. Write your own motor controller inheriting from class Motor Controller and Sensor Controller inheriting from class Sensor Controller for your hardware - robot.
 You need to overrides the functions: turnLeft(), turnRight(), turnAround(), goStraight() in Motor Controller and senseLeft(), senseRight(),  senseFront(), senseBack() from Sensor Controller
 3. Write a starting class or function to create a micromouse to run.

 ## Example